cpmusco/fast-pcr/README.md

 Doing so will slow down `fastpcr`: the algorithm requires `iter` calls to a ridge regression algorithm that runs to accuracy `tol`.
 The most effective way to improve the runtime of `fastpcr` is to provide a faster ridge regression algorithm in `ridgeInv.m`.
 This algorithm can be customized to your dataset and computational environment.

 We do not recommend running `fastpcr` with the `method` option set to `EXPLICIT`.
-Doing so almost always result in a less accurate solution.
+Doing so will almost always result in a less accurate solution.
 A full error analysis of the `LANCZOS` method can be found in [Stability of the Lanczos Method for Matrix Function Approximation](https://arxiv.org/abs/1708.07788).